Put simply a DSA is a formal agreement between you and your creditors that helps you repay what you can afford towards your debts.

 Firstly, you have a chat with one of our advisors to see if it is your best option.
 We analyse your financial situation and work out what you can realistically afford to pay to your creditors, after giving priority to your other expenses.
 With the help of our PIP's (Personal Insolvency Practitioners) we can negotiate with your creditors and take you through the process of a DSA from start to finsh.

-When a DSA is agreed, it becomes legally binding one you and your creditors, you can then start your lower repayments.
+When a DSA is agreed, it becomes legally binding for you and your creditors.
+You can then start your lower repayments.
 After 60 months (usual term of a DSA), you are free of your debts and any remaining unpaid debt is written off.

 Almost anyone can do a DSA.
 You can be single, married, employed, self-employed, a homeowner or a tenant...

 There are certain criteria in order to do a DSA, such as debt level and number of creditors, but we can discuss this further when we chat.
 If a DSA is not suitable, we can recommend other various options for you to consider.

 Your DSA payment is calculated by analysing your income and expenses on a monthly basis (not including any debt repayments).
 We then work out how much money you have left over each month.
 This left over amount is your potential DSA payment.